Last Updated: May 19, 2026

 Internal Parasites

-White, stringy feces and gradual weight loss suggest internal parasites.
-More common in wild-caught specimens but possible in any fish.
-Metronidazole treats protozoan parasites, while praziquantel targets worms.
-Quarantine all new fish for at least two weeks before adding to an established tank.
+White, stringy feces and slow weight loss despite eating normally suggest internal parasites.
+More common in wild-caught specimens but possible in captive-bred fish too.
+Metronidazole treats protozoan parasites including Hexamita; praziquantel handles intestinal worms.
+Quarantine all new fish for at least two weeks before adding them to an established tank.

 Fin Damage from Nipping